 Bojack Horseman is one of the best TV shows ever.
 It’s clever and silly and deep, too.
 It’s like the writers followed Joss Whedon’s advice to, “Make it dark, make it grim, make it tough, but then, for the love of God, tell a joke.”

 Season 6, the last season of the series, has an episode called “Good Damage.”
 It’s about the writer Diane, who struggles with writing, which she’s good at.
 Writing is her passion.
 But writing about her trauma is too hard and she ends up writing a fun young adult novel about a teenager who solves mysteries at a food court mall.
 Diane says that she doesn’t want to write this type of fluff because, “That means all the damage I got isn’t ‘good damage.’
 It’s just damage.’”

-Not writing for fun makes me feel sad and worthless because I’m not using my self-perceived talent to enlighten the world.
+Not writing for fun makes me feel sad because I’m not using my self-perceived talent to enlighten the world.
 So this year, I’m experimenting.
 I’m writing for myself.
 No expectations, no self-sabotage.
 Just me.
 And hopefully that’s enough.